Being Underwater Doesn’t Have to Spell Doom.

 For many people, without a steady income, they would not be able to continue to make the mortgage payments.
 This is especially true when the main breadwinner dies.
 If you are the main breadwinner, and you die, how will your family continue to make those monthly mortgage payments?

 If you answer “They can’t.
 They will have to sell our home,” and your house is upside down, then your family is in real trouble.

 This is when many people’s homes go into foreclosure.

 Foreclosure is a legal process where the lender attempts to recover the amount you owe them by forcing the sale of the house.

 Often, when this happens, the family then has to consider filing for bankruptcy.

-Mortgage Protection Insurance is a way to prevent hardship in times of loss and give you and your family the breathing room to make the financial decisions needed.
+Mortgage Protection Life Insurance (mortgage protection insurance) is a way to prevent hardship in times of loss and give you and your family the breathing room to make the financial decisions needed.